ucb-me-40/OskiBot/README.md

     # --- Augmentation Step: Construct the final Phi-3 prompt ---

+    # System instruction based on the persona defined in your fine-tuning data
     system_instruction = (
         "You are OskiBot, a helpful, enthusiastic tutor for UC Berkeley Golden Bears " "history and football.
 Your primary goal is to guide the student conceptually "